SR22 Insurance California

 - Having your license reinstated after being declared a negligent operator by the DMV and your license is then revoked or suspended

 If you are in any of these situations, the California DMV requires you to have an SR22 insurance on file with the DMV and insurance company for at least three years.
-Your auto insurance policy needs to cover all the cars that are registered in your name.
-If you frequently use a vehicle, such as a family car, but do not own it, you need to maintain a non-owner’s SR22 auto liability insurance policy.
+Your auto insurance rates need to cover all the cars that are registered in your name.
+If you frequently use a vehicle, such as a family car, but do not own it, you need to maintain a non-owner’s SR22 auto liability insurance rates.

 How Can an SR22 Insurance Help with Maintaining a License?